kmiidev/wp-rm-version/readme.txt

 == Description ==

-This plugin is designed to remove version number printing from wp_head to help protect wordpress.
+This plugin is designed to remove version number printing from wp_head to help protect your wordpress site.

 == Installation ==